 Recommended Related to Back Pain

-Read the Acupuncture for Back Pain article > >
+Read the Low Back Strain article > >

 Most neck pain doesn't require a visit to a doctor.

 If the pain doesn't get better after 1 or 2 days and you can't do your normal daily activities, call your doctor.